Livery driver accused of raping 12-year-old passenger in Brooklyn

 BROOKLYN (WABC) -- A livery cab driver is under arrest after allegedly raping a 12-year-old passenger.

 The incident was reported around 6 p.m.
-Monday after the passenger was picked up near Myrtle and Carlson avenues in Brooklyn.
+Monday after the passenger was picked up near Myrtle and Carlton avenues in Brooklyn.

 Police say the victim was placed into the livery cab by her parents to be driven from one location to another.